hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 * Street art around Shoreditch.
 See guides by [Caroline and Neil](https://www.cktravels.com/shoreditch-street-art-london-guide-map/), [Rose](https://www.wheregoesrose.com/shoreditch-street-art/), [Inspiring City](https://inspiringcity.com/2020/07/23/a-street-art-map-of-shoreditch-and-brick-lane/) and [Wayfaring Views](https://wayfaringviews.com/see-shoreditch-street-art-get-your-london-with-edge/).
 Look out for works by [Dan Kitchener](https://www.dankitchener.com/).
 * Columbia Road Flower Market (Sundays).
+* [Photobookcafe](https://www.photobookcafe.co.uk/) - a perfect place for a non-alcoholic drinks meeting in the evening.

+**Food:**
+* Nest - tasting menu that celebrates British vegetables.
+The menu is vegetarian during their [vegetable season](https://www.nestfood.co.uk/menu) (usually in the summer), during their other seasons (chicken, lamb, game) asking to arrange a vegetarian option is just being a pain for them.
+But things might change.
+Modern European.

 **Pastries:** Jack Garcia Coffee.